Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Related Work

 Standard FSS evaluations predominantly rely on PASCAL-5$^i$~\cite{ShabanBLEB17} and COCO-20$^i$~\cite{NguyenT19}, which comprise common object categories.
 During testing, support and query sets are randomly sampled from novel classes; however, these datasets largely fail to capture the complexity inherent in real-world deployment.
 To address generalization, the Cross-Domain Few-Shot Segmentation (CD-FSS) benchmark~\cite{LeiZHCDL22} was proposed, incorporating diverse domains such as medical imaging~\cite{CandemirJPMSXKATM14, abs-1902-03368} and agriculture~\cite{DemirKLPHBHTR18}.

-{Yet, CD-FSS remains limited in scope.
+Yet, CD-FSS remains limited in scope.
 With the exception of Deepglobe, performance on CD-FSS datasets mirrors that of general domains, suggesting it does not impose sufficient difficulty to expose the vulnerabilities of modern models.
 Crucially, like its predecessors, CD-FSS overlooks severe environmental perturbations encountered in the wild.
-To bridge this gap, we introduce the Environment-Robust Few-Shot Segmentation (ER-FSS) benchmark.
-Spanning eight challenging scenarios—including camouflaged objects and small targets—ER-FSS provides a rigorous and comprehensive platform to evaluate the robustness of FSS models under realistic, adversarial conditions.}
+To bridge this gap, we introduce ER-FSS, a rigorous benchmark spanning eight challenging scenarios (e.g., camouflaged and small targets) to evaluate FSS model robustness under realistic, adversarial conditions.